 1. Ingredient and Additive Approval

-• Ensure any nutraceutical or botanical extracts are approved for use in dietary supplements or functional foods as per local law.
+- Make sure any nutraceutical or botanical extracts are approved as dietary supplements or functional foods under local law.

 2. Labeling and Language Requirements

-• Labels must typically include: product name, net quantity, ingredient list in descending order, name and address of the manufacturer or importer, country of origin, batch code, and expiry date.
+- Typical label must-haves: product name, net quantity, ingredient list in descending order, manufacturer or importer name and address, country of origin, batch code, and expiry date.

 3. Claims and Marketing Language